github/training-kit/foundations/index-extras.md

 * Describe collaboration/review process with Pull Requests
 * With a branch and commit(s), open a Pull Request
-* Assess what this means from one-collaborator repo
+* Assess what this means from one-collaborator repository
 * Describe the effort as it pertains to work in branch
 * Explain how Pull Requests "observe" any commits on that branch while open
 * Make more commits to branch through web interface